 11. Do I have to be a member of SSEER to apply? .

-12. How I can get updates, notifications about calls for proposals, and more information about the Quick Response Grant Program?
+12. How I can get updates, notifications about calls for proposals, and more information about the Quick Response Award Program?

-For future updates and information, please subscribe to our Quick Response Grant Program and other Center announcements here.
+For future updates and information, please subscribe to our Quick Response Award Program and other Center announcements here.